↑

 White Rice And Eggs

-Ingredient prepping allows you to prepare meals like this in minutes.
-My oven-baked rice is part of my weekly prep and perfect for this dish.
+Ingredient prep lets you make meals like this in minutes.
+My baked rice is part of my weekly prep and perfect for this dish.
 Cooked veggies like oven-roasted broccoli or roasted mushrooms are ideal for adding volume and nutrition.
 Spending an hour or so prepping the ingredients you use most can make preparing meals much easier throughout the week.
 Read about my process here.

 Main Ingredients